Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Proof of

 We will now bound each term on its own. \begin{enumerate} \item For the first term, it follows immediately from the definition of $\clE$ that

 \item For the second term, we use the trivial bound $\Pr(\clE) \leq 1$. \item For the third term, it holds surely that

-using submultiplicativity of the operator norm, that $\|\bmX\|_{\op} \le \|\bmX\|_{\infty}$ since $\bmX$ is symmetric, that $\bmX$ is a matrix of centered Bernoulli random variables, and that the support of $\bmq$ is bounded away from zero.
+where we used submultiplicativity of the operator norm, that $\|\bmX\|_{\op} \le \|\bmX\|_{\infty}$ since $\bmX$ is symmetric, that $\bmX$ is a matrix of centered Bernoulli random variables, and that the support of $\bmq$ is bounded away from zero.
 Recall from \cite[Corollary 1.3]{ajanki2016ufg} that $|\xi_n| \leq 2$, so we have

 and so

 \item For the fourth term, we use the basic inequality that for all real-valued triples $(a, b, c)$,

 In particular, we conclude that